In the guide

 The classification symbol, descriptor icon (for video games), unique title (including the registered number) and explanatory statement (for video recordings), where required by the Regulations, must be clearly legible, indelible and not hidden or obscured.
 The Regulations set out where the classification symbol and descriptor icon labels and markings must be shown on the packaging for video recordings and video games and on the disc or other electronic device.

 There are defences available if you are charged with offences under the Video Recordings Act 1984.
-Offences under section 11 of the Act are most relevant for the content of this guide and as such the defences are given below.
+Offences under section 11 of the Act are most relevant for the content of this guide; the defences are given below.

 - the classification certificate contained the statement in relation to the specified age